A First Guide to the Dragonflies of Jalisco, Mexico

 male: red face and eyes, abdomen and thorax red with black patterning; dark red basally on each wing

-female: like male but can be tan where male is red; ovipositor points straight down
+female: like male but with a pale face; continuous, fairly wide black stripe atop abdomen; can be tan where male is red; ovipositor points straight down; pale appendages; color in wing variable, paler than in male's wings

 habitat: ponds and lagoons, slow moving water